neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-docker-cloud.md

 #### Locking previous data profiles to previously running stacks

-Example: `dataprofilefoo` was previously using the "latest stack" (wildcard) but is not expected to release new campaigns short term and should be locked to a previously stable stack.
+Example: `dataprofilefoo` was previously using the "latest stack" (wildcard) but is not expected to use new product features in the short term and should be locked to a previously stable stack.

 This way it can be kept online without having to be tested to be compatible for all new platform upgrades.